heclak/community-a4e-c/README.md

 - Liveries: Reformatted livery description.lua templates (livery creators, see our updated paintkit)
 - Liveries: Inaccuracies corrected (within the available modex systems, with great apologies to the non-USN/USMC operators)
 - Quality of Life: Added new keybinds (thanks to the userbase for documenting many of these)
-- Quality of Life: Added in-cockpit sound and improved user feedback
+- Quality of Life: Added in-cockpit sounds and improved user feedback
+- Quality of Life: Revised special menu options (like screen shake)
 - Quality of Life: Fixed FFB stick support
-- Quality of Life: Slats locking for aerobatic performance teams
+- Quality of Life: Slats locking option for aerobatic performance teams
 - Quality of Life: Smokewinder pod easier to operate (weapon select independent)
 - Quality of Life: Lots, and lots, and we mean LOTS of bug fixes